Summer Walker: 2021–present: Still Over It and Finally Over It

 On November 5, 2021, Walker released her second album Still Over It which has since broken the record for biggest R&B debut on the US albums chart since Beyoncé's album Lemonade.
 The album surpassed 166,000 units within the first week of release.
 On November 29, Walker and Ari Lennox performed the song "Unloyal" together at the 2021 Soul Train Music Awards.

 The "No Love" extended remix featuring Cardi B was announced on March 21, 2022.
 On March 25, it was released along with a music video.
 In May, Walker was featured on Kendrick Lamar's track "Purple Hearts" from the 2022 album Mr. Morale & the Big Steppers, for which Walker earned her first Grammy Award nomination.

 On September 28, 2022, Ciara released the single "Better Thangs", featuring Walker.
 The official music video, directed by Mia Barnes, premiered online on September 30.

 In 2023, Walker was featured on several songs including "Good Good" by Usher, "So Be It" by Alex Vaughn, "Hell n Back" by Bakar, "I Might" by Sexyy Red, and "Prove It" by 21 Savage.
 She also released her Clear 2: Soft Life EP, which served as a sequel to her 2019 EP, Clear, and rereleased her debut commercial mixtape, Last Day Of Summer (Sped Up), along with four new versions of her song Girls Need Love, titled Girls Need Love (Girls Mix).
 These updated versions, which included a solo acoustic performance from Walker, also featured artists like Victoria Monet, Tyla, and Tink.

 On November 14, 2025, Walker released her third album, Finally Over It.

 Personal life

 Walker has well over 24 tattoos as of 2019, including face tattoos.

-In November 2020, Walker announced that she was expecting her first child, with then-boyfriend London on da Track.
+In November 2020, Walker announced that she was expecting her first child, with current boyfriend London on da Track.
 Her daughter was born on March 22, 2021.
 Months later, the pair ended their relationship.
-On June 25, 2022, she announced on Instagram Live that she was expecting her second child with then-boyfriend rapper Larry A.K.A.
+On June 25, 2022, she announced on Instagram Live that she was expecting her second child with current boyfriend rapper Larry A.K.A.
 Lvrd Pharaoh.
 She gave birth to twin boys on December 29, 2022.
 She dated BMF co-star and rapper Demetrius Flenory Jr. from April to July 2023.

 In December 2024, she began dating Chicago rapper Rico Recklezz.
 On May 8, 2025, she announced they broke up.